RealHulubulu/openCVObjectDetectionRPi/README.md

 -Things in the code-

+The code is broken into a very readable file structure.
+Originally the project was one lengthy .py file that was harder to follow.
+Now, there is a main, calibration, objectDetection, and objectIdToName file.
+Each file is modular for easy use.
+There are comments in each to inform how to use each file.
+Additionally, there is a file sampleOfConsoleOutput.txt that shows a sample output in console for this project.
+The only particular thing is the yes or no input for both the calibration and objectDetection file.
+Look at code for details as it doesn't do input error handling.

 The classNames file lists out all of the objects pre-trained in the MobileNet-SSD v2 model found in the documentation for the TensorFlow Object Detection API.
 The model has the recognized objects stored by numbers from 1 to 90 but doesn’t have the names of the objects.
 Hence the listing out of the objects in a dictionary.
+The objects are from the COCO Data Set.

 The following line of code is the model created using OpenCV from the pre-trained .pb and it’s associated